 This is the second course of a three-semester sequence on calculus.
 The emphasis will be an analytic, numerical and graphical approach to techniques of integration, infinite series and vectors in the plane including scientific applications.
 5 hrs./wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$100
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$100.